DanShappir/Seq/README.md

 ```
 will display all the values provided by generator *g*, until *g* generates one of the strings 'done', 'finished', or 'end'.

 **Note:** be careful when using a generator or an iterator as a filter.
-Since the value is comparde to every item in the sequence until a match is found, the may cause an infinite loop if the sequence is not delimited.
+Since the value is compared to every item in the sequence until a match is found, the may cause an infinite loop if the sequence is not delimited.

 ### Initialization
 Generators can receive arguments, just like a regular function, and use these arguments to calculate the generated sequence, for example: